Off the Beaten Path: The World’s Most Unique Coffee Experiences

-To any coffee obsessed traveler, there’s nothing more rewarding than sitting at a local café — in some far-flung corner of the globe — and enjoying a cup of coffee whilst people watching.
+To any coffee obsessed traveler, there’s nothing more rewarding than sitting at a local café — in some far-flung corner of the globe, off the beaten path — and enjoying a cup of coffee whilst people watching.
 There are some coffee experiences, all over the world, that are bona fide travel highlights in their own right.
 Keen to take your taste buds along for an unforgettable ride?
 Then you’d be well advised to add the following to your must-drink list.

 From the smooth taste of an Italian ice cream coffee to the long and laborious Ethiopian coffee ceremony and some seriously questionable drops in Vietnam, Indonesia and Senegal, the world’s most unique coffee experiences are guaranteed to make you, and your taste buds, stand up to attention.